EarthyScience/FAIRSenDD/mid-term-report/fairsendd-mid-term-report.md

 ### 3.2 Explore deployment improvements

-- Explore ways to extend openEO to be able to run user defined functions using Julia or Docker images
+-Explore ways to extend openEO to be able to run user defined functions using Julia or Docker images

 Deliverables

-- D04: Code review and optimization report
+-D04: Code review and optimization report

-- D05: Software Specification Document (SRD)
+-D05: Software Specification Document (SRD)

-- D06: Software Verification and Validation (V&V) document
+-D06: Software Verification and Validation (V&V) document

 ## WP4: Deployment as on-demand operational service

 Expected: Start in the future
 Actual: Start in the future

-- Negotiate pricing model with the platform provider

-- Create the price calculator given user-defined parameters, e.g. bounding box and time spans and document the price per unit of area and time span
+Deliverable: D07: Service Verification & Validation document -Negotiate pricing model with the platform provider -Create the price calculator given user-defined parameters, e.g. bounding box and time spans and document the price per unit of area and time span

-- Deploy the workflow on the host platform linking workflow code, metadata and documentation
+-Deploy the workflow on the host platform linking workflow code, metadata and documentation

-- Determine corresponding authors and code maintainers to ensure user support
+-Determine corresponding authors and code maintainers to ensure user support

-- Organise the Service Readiness Review
+-Organise the Service Readiness Review

-Deliverable

-D07: Service Verification & Validation document

 ## WP5: Project Coordination and Cooperation